Wallace Beery

 Wallace Fitzgerald Beery (April 1, 1885 – April 15, 1949) was an American film and stage actor.
-He is best known for his portrayal of Bill in Min and Bill (1930) opposite Marie Dressler, as General Director Preysing in Grand Hotel (1932), as Long John Silver in Treasure Island (1934), as Pancho Villa in Viva Villa!
-(1934), and his titular role in The Champ (1931), for which he won the Academy Award for Best Actor.
+He is best known for his portrayal of Bill in Min and Bill (1930) opposite Marie Dressler, as General Director Preysing in Grand Hotel (1932), as the pirate Long John Silver in Treasure Island (1934), as Pancho Villa in Viva Villa!
+(1934), and his title role in The Champ (1931), for which he won the Academy Award for Best Actor.
 Beery appeared in some 250 films during a 36-year career.
 His contract with Metro-Goldwyn-Mayer stipulated in 1932 that he would be paid $1 more than any other contract player at the studio.
 This made Beery the highest-paid film actor in the world during the early 1930s.
 He was the brother of actor Noah Beery and uncle of actor Noah Beery Jr.

-For his contributions to the film industry, Beery was posthumously inducted into the Hollywood Walk of Fame with a motion-picture star in 1960.
-His star is located at 7001 Hollywood Boulevard.
+For his contributions to the film industry, Beery was posthumously inducted into the Hollywood Walk of Fame in 1960.

 Early life

-Beery was born the youngest of three boys in 1885 in Clay County, Missouri, near Smithville.
-The Beery family left the farm in the 1890s and moved to nearby Kansas City, Missouri, where the father was a police officer.
+Beery was born the youngest of three boys on April 1, 1885, in Clay County, Missouri, near Smithville.
+The Beery family left the farm in the 1890s and moved to nearby Kansas City, Missouri, where his father was a police officer.
+A fourth brother, Charles, was born in 1880 but survived only a day after his birth.
+There might have been an older sister but information is faint.

-Beery attended the Chase School in Kansas City and took piano lessons, as well, but showed little love for academic matters.
+Beery attended the Chase School in Kansas City and took piano lessons as well, but showed little love for academic matters.
 He ran away from home twice, the first time returning after a short time, quitting school and working in the Kansas City train yards as an engine wiper.
-Beery ran away from home a second time at age 16, and joined the Ringling Brothers Circus as an assistant elephant trainer.
-He left two years later, after being clawed by a leopard.
+Beery ran away from home a second time at age 16 and joined the Ringling Brothers Circus as an assistant elephant trainer.
+He left two years later after being clawed by a leopard.

 Career

 Early career

-Wallace Beery joined his older brother Noah in New York City in 1904, finding work in comic opera as a baritone, and began to appear on Broadway and in summer stock theatre.
-He appeared in The Belle of the West in 1905.
+Wallace Beery joined his older brother Noah in New York City in 1904, finding work in comic opera as a baritone, and appeared on Broadway and in summer stock theatre.
+He was in The Belle of the West in 1905.
 His most notable early role came in 1907 when he starred in The Yankee Tourist to good reviews.